-With the goal to prepare NTU graduates to impact the world and its grand challenges, the new Second Major in Entrepreneurship (SMiE) is introduced to:
+With the goal to prepare NTU graduates to impact the world and its grand challenges, the new Second Major in Entrepreneurship (SMiE) is introduced, in partnership with the Nanyang Technopreneurship Centre and Nanyang Business School, to:

 - Equip students with fundamental entrepreneurship competency and broaden their understanding in enterprise and innovation.

 - Inculcate an entrepreneurial mindset to deal with uncertainties in a VUCA* world and be the drivers of technology innovation.

 - Seize the opportunities from new technologies with special emphasis on technopreneurship.